 Each year, we celebrate National DNA Day on April 25.
 It’s a day that Congress and the National Human Research Institute set aside to:

-- celebrate the anniversary of the Human Genome Project’s achievement,
+- Celebrate the anniversary of the Human Genome Project

-- let people see how those advances can improve their daily lives.
+- Let people see how these can improve their daily lives